brookinsconsulting/ezxajax_classattributes/doc/readme.txt

 at the right of the "Add attribute" button.

 Click on the "Add attribute with Ajax" button to add a new class attribute of the selected datatype.

+There's also a second row of "up" and "down" buttons for each class attribute.
+Use these buttons to reorder class attributes by using Ajax.